Skillapido

 By the end of this micro-course, you will be able to:

-• Use the Physiological Sigh (two quick inhales + long slow exhale) to calm your nervous system in 2 minutes—backed by UCLA neuroscience research.
+• Use the Physiological Sigh to calm your nervous system in 2 minutes—backed by UCLA neuroscience research.

 • Apply the 2-Minute Reset Protocol anywhere—before meetings, after stressful conversations, or the moment your heart rate spikes—using the Calm-on-Command Cheat Sheet.